kslides/kslides/README.md

   }

   presentation {
-    // Makes this presentation available at helloworld.html path = "helloworld.html"
+    path = "helloworld.html"               // Make this presentation available at helloworld.html

-    // css styles can be specified as a string or with the kotlin css DSL css +=
+    css +=                                 // css styles can be specified as a string or with the kotlin css DSL
       """
       .htmlslide h2 {
         color: yellow;